-A profound change of the global food and agriculture system is needed if we are to nourish the 815 million people who are hungry today and the additional 2 billion people expected to be undernourished by 2050.
-Investments in agriculture are crucial to increasing the capacity for agricultural productivity and sustainable food production systems are necessary to help alleviate the perils of hunger.
+At the same time, a profound change of the global food and agriculture system is needed if we are to nourish the more than 820 million people who are hungry and the additional 2 billion people the world will have by 2050.
+Increasing agricultural productivity and sustainable food production are crucial to help alleviate the perils of hunger.

 - The majority of the world’s hungry people live in developing countries, where 12.9 per cent of the population is undernourished.